asnt/eccv2020-sharp-workshop/doc/challenge_1_track_2.md

 ## Evaluation

+Considered for the evaluation:

+- the shape,
+- ears, hands and feet.

+Not considered for the evaluation:

+- the texture,
-The evaluation is based on the reconstruction quality of the *the shape only*.
+- the rest of the body.

 See [evaluation](evaluation.md) for the definition of the metric.

 The evaluation is performed on the ears, the hands and the feet (areas with fine details).
 The rest of the body is ignored.

+The texture is ignored as it is less reliable on the areas with fine details on the synthetic data.

 ## Submission format